-You understand that an app isn’t just the icon you see on the screen of your smartphone.
+Until… you understand that an app isn’t just the icon you see on your smartphone’s screen.

 Apps are mobile-based technology businesses with the potential to impact millions of people worldwide and generate hundreds of millions of dollars in revenue.

-But, if you acknowledge, accept and embrace these commitments and have a great app idea…
+But if you acknowledge, accept, and embrace these commitments and have a great app idea, congratulations!

-But as you know, building a new business can be a long and difficult process.
-Especially if you are fresh to the world of app development.
+But as you may already know, building a business can be a long and difficult process, especially if you are fresh to the app development world.

-It’s quite understandable to feel overwhelmed at this point in time.
+It’s quite understandable to feel overwhelmed and have hundreds of questions at this point.

-We have put together this article to answer your questions and layout the path towards building a successful mobile-based technology business.
+To help you, I’ve put together this article to answer your questions and lay out the path toward building a successful mobile app.

 Let’s dive in!

-The original Apple smartphone launched in 2007.
-We didn’t know it at the time, but this truly momentous event marked the inception of a brand new industry — mobile apps.
+Apple launched the original smartphone in 2007.
+We didn’t know it then, but that momentous event marked the inception of a new industry — mobile apps.

 The first set of breakout mobile apps were really simple apps.
-Quite frankly, many of the initial apps to hit the Apple App Store were gimmicky and resembled hobby like projects.
+But, quite frankly, many of the initial apps to hit the Apple App Store were gimmicky and resembled hobby-like projects.

-You might remember some of them – like the onscreen piano app, the flashlight app, the fingerprint scanner app, or even that one app that simulated the act of drinking a beer.
+You might remember some of them — the on–screen piano app, the flashlight app, the fingerprint scanner app, or even that one app that simulated drinking a beer.

 My point is….

 Are you creating a mobile app for fun?
-Or are you creating a legitimate technology business to generate income?
+Or are you starting a legitimate technology business to generate income?